Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 Are Chimpanzees Dangerous To People? | Do Chimpanzees Attack People?

 Are Chimpanzees aggressive?
-Numerous tourists on chimpanzee safaris in Uganda are always inquisitive whether do Chimpanzees attack people (humans).
+Numerous tourists on Chimpanzee safaris in Uganda are always inquisitive about whether do Chimpanzees attack people (humans).

 Yes, chimps can attack people!
-However, wild chimpanzees are generally fearful of humans, they’ll always keep a distance from the man.
+However, wild Chimpanzees in Kibale National Park are generally fearful of humans, they’ll always keep a distance from man.

 Regardless of the above fact, incidents of chimps attacking and killing people have been recorded for example: